Uganda: Mabamba Bay Women Groups Committed to Improving Water, Sanitation and Hygiene in their Community

 In 2018 NBD and IHE Delft signed the partnership framework agreement for the project entitled “Women and Water for Change in Communities” a 2-year project funded by the Coca Cola foundation.
 Read details of the project from the UN-IHE website HERE.

-As a follow-up to the 2018 training, from November 2019 to January 2020, NBD in partnership with Network for Water and Sanitation (NETWAS) facilitated communities from three villages of Mabamba Bay (Lubya, Nakasozi and Ziba) to hold Community Learning and Knowledge and best practice Exchange caravan in Uganda.
+As a follow-up to the 2018 training; from November 2019 to January 2020, NBD in partnership with Network for Water and Sanitation (NETWAS) facilitated communities from three villages of Mabamba Bay (Lubya, Nakasozi and Ziba) to hold a Community Learning, Knowledge development, and best practice Exchange caravan in Uganda.

-One of the caravan objectives was to enable the villagers to share and learn knowledge and best practices about good WASH and environmental management from one another so that knowledge and best practices are duplicated within the village households and beyond.
+The major objective of the caravan was to enable the communities to share, learn knowledge, and best practices about good WASH and environmental management from each other so that knowledge and best practices are duplicated within the households, villages, and beyond.

-Through house to house visit, participants of the learning caravan were able to see Hygiene and Sanitation facilities in the neighborhoods and, learnt and on the best WASH practices as explained by the owners of the facilities and by expert facilitators who attended the caravan.
+Through house to house visit, participants of the learning caravan were able to see Hygiene and Sanitation facilities in the neighborhoods and, learned about best WASH practices as explained by the owners of the facilities and the expert facilitators who facilitated the caravan.

-Women leaders from Mabamba also visited Katosi Model Village in Mukono from where they learnt how to make improved energy cooking stoves.
+Women leaders from Mabamba also toured Katosi Model Village in Mukono as an exchange visit, from where they learned on how to make improved energy cooking stoves.